 “It’s one thing to say it.
 It’s another thing to believe it.
 And it’s a completely different conversation when brands are in action and doing things to be better,” she explains.
 “In my opinion, it can’t just be this one-off conversation.
-A ‘we did our diversity, equity and inclusion training’ or ‘we said this one thing in June 2020, and so we’re good now.’”
+A ‘we did our diversity, equity and inclusion training’ or ‘we said this one thing and so we’re good now.’”

 Lewis Williams, CCO and EVP at Chicago multicultural marketing firm Burrell Communications, told AdWeek that brands have to offer something measurable.
 Today’s consumers expect more than just words—especially after the way brands responded to the Covid-19 pandemic by throwing millions of dollars in donations at various communities.

 Brands from the food industry, beauty industry and well beyond are putting their money where their statements are.
 Back in the sports and fitness arena, Trek Bicycles was given a wake-up call to do the same, although they haven’t responded as some would have hoped.

 Dan Manco, principal of marketing and strategy consultancy at Live Oak Consulting and cycling enthusiast, brought the currently evolving Trek case study to our attention.
 During the nationwide protests, police were spotted using patrol bikes as weapons against demonstrators.
 Trek bikes were among them.

 “There are a lot of ugly videos with Trek bikes,” Manco said.
 “They’ve been getting hammered in social media and by the bike industry press.”

 Fuji Bikes, a competitor, swiftly answered calls to stop selling to police departments with a temporary suspension of sales of its police line “until a conversation with [police] departments has occurred and we are confident that real change is being made.”